ponylang/ponylang-website/content/contribute/triage.md

 _bug - needs discussion_: the cause of the bug is known and discussion is needed to come up with a fix.
 If the discussion should happen during the sync as well as on the issue, the "needs discussion during sync" label should be added as well.

 _bug - ready for work_: someone could start working on fixing the issue.

 _bug - in progress_: someone has already started working on fixing the issue.

 ### enhancement - *

 The issue isn't a bug but a request for new functionality.
 If the new functionality meets our RFC criteria then the issue should be politely closed and the user directed to the RFC process.
 It's important to explain why the enhancement requires an RFC.
-Be sure to add the "turn into rfc" label as well.
-If the enhancement doesn't require an RFC, the correct "enhancement - *" label should be applied.

 _enhancement - needs discussion_ should be applied if an additional conversation is required.
 If that discussion should happen not just on the issue but during the sync call, be sure to add the "needs discussion during sync" label.